Weighted Low-Rank Matrix Approximation: Acceleration and Applications: Funding

 \section{Funding}

-Elena Tuzhilina was supported by Stanford Data Science Scholarship.
-Trevor Hastie was partially supported by grants DMS-2013736 And IIS 1837931 from the National Science Foundation, and grant 5R01 EB 001988-21 from the National Institutes of Health}\fi.
+E.T. was supported by Natural Sciences and Engineering Research Council of Canada under grant RGPIN-2023-04727; the University of Toronto Data Science Institute Catalyst grant; and the University of Toronto McLaughlin Center under grant MC-2023-05.
+T. H. was partially supported by grants DMS-2013736 and IIS 1837931 from the National Science Foundation, and grant 5R01 EB 001988-21 from the National Institutes of Health.